sguerri/ppass/README.md

 **Main features**
 * gpg password creation (one file per password)
 * enhanced password file with username, url and comments
-* git integration
-* possibility to handle several distinct stores
 * open web browser from password file
 * automatic fill in username and password to web browser
-* cli user interface or json response
+* automatic ssh connexion with username and password
 * cli commands shortcuts for fast access to passwords
+* git integration
+* possibility to handle several distinct stores
 * commands and params autocompletion
+* cli user interface or json response

 **Roadmap**
 * enhanced filter